RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 }
 ```

 3. In your codebase with android components you should implement class extends AppCompatActivity which opens camera and process images in onPreviewFrame method.
+The complete code can be found here https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/main/app/src/main/java/tvs/sdk/MainActivity.kt
 ```kotlin
 package tvs.sdk